zehnm/gc-unified-lib/README.md

 - Enhance reconnection logic:
     - Add backoff reconnection interval.
-    - Auto-reconnect if connection is dropped after connection has been established.
 - Keep-alive option.
 - Rename itach module, goal is to support the complete product family.
-- Multi-device connectivity: allow multiple instances to different devices.

 ## Links